 Unfortunately, he was not as astute with his own finances.
-In 1798 he was arrested for debt resulting from his speculation in land and confined to the Prune Street prison, Philadelphia, from February 1798, until liberated by the passage of the national bankruptcy law in 1802.
+In 1798 he was arrested for debt resulting from his land speculation and confined to the Prune Street prison, Philadelphia, from February 1798 until liberated by the passage of the national bankruptcy law in 1802.

-Morris and his partners in his North American Land Company also speculated on property in a growing Washington, D.C.
+Morris and his North American Land Company partners also speculated on property in a growing Washington, D.C.
 Area.
 They would purchase newly created city lots with the hope of selling them at auction.

 The late William B. Wood stated after seeing Robert Morris in the Prune Street Jail: “His dress, a little old-fashioned, was adjusted with care; he returned my salutation in silence; he continued his walk, dropping from his hand, at a given spot, a pebble on each round, until a certain number which he had in his hand were exhausted.”

-His will, made in I804,stated: “Here I have to express my regrets at having lost a very large fortune acquired by honest industry, which I had long hoped and expected to enjoy with my family during my own life, and then to distribute it among those of them that should outlive me.
-Fate has determined otherwise, and we must submit to the decree, which I have endeavored to do, with patience and fortitude.”
+His will, made in I804, stated: “Here I have to express my regrets at having lost a very large fortune acquired by honest industry, which I had long hoped and expected to enjoy with my family during my own life, and then to distribute it among those of them that should outlive me.
+However, fate has determined otherwise, and we must submit to the decree, which I have endeavored to do, with patience and fortitude.”